-Awards under Current LTIP
+Awards under LTIP

-If a Change in Control (as defined in the Current LTIP) occurs during a performance period while the participant is employed, the Current LTIP provides that all time-based awards which are unvested will become vested, and the participant will receive the shareholder return measure-based awards calculated based on actual levels of achievement of the applicable shareholder return measures as of the date of the Change in Control, prorated based on the period of employment during the performance period, and the strategic measure-based awards will be calculated at target.
-If during the performance period, the executive's employment is terminated by WashREIT without Cause, or the executive resigns with Good Reason, Retires, dies or becomes subject to a Disability (each as defined in the Current LTIP), all time-based awards which are unvested will become vested, the executive will receive any shareholder return measure-based awards and strategic measure-based awards based on actual levels of achievement of the applicable of such event (for the shareholder return measures) and as of the end of the performance period (for strategic measures), but in each case the award will be prorated based on the period of employment during the performance period.
+If a Change in Control (as defined in the LTIP) occurs during a performance period while the participant is employed, the LTIP provides that all time-based awards which are unvested will become vested, and the participant will receive the shareholder return measure-based awards calculated based on actual levels of achievement of the applicable shareholder return measures as of the date of the Change in Control, which award will not be prorated based on the period of employment during the performance period.
+In the case of a Change in Control, strategic measure-based awards will be calculated at target level.
+If during the performance period, the executive's employment is terminated by Elme without Cause, or the executive resigns with Good Reason, Retires, dies or becomes subject to a Disability (each as defined in the LTIP), all time-based awards which are unvested will become vested and the executive will receive any shareholder return measure-based awards based on actual levels of achievement of the applicable measures as of the date of such event (for the shareholder return measure) and as of the end of the performance period (for strategic measures).
+The award will be prorated based on the period of employment during the performance period.
+For a discussion of treatment of awards under the LTIP, as amended, for performance periods commencing on or after January 1, 2023, see "2023 Compensation Outlook" above.